Umuzi-org/tech-department/content/topics/ncit/114050/_index.md

 Your number one priority should be to help your users.
 As a consequence of that, your product or service will flourish.
 And that better product or service will bring you more users, more returning users and eventually more revenue.

-business data science the mindset the business data science mindset
+<iframe src="https://drive.google.com/file/d/160rBjXzoQXOnYOLz-jF4hbDEs27A3pmT/preview" width="640" height="480"></iframe> the business data science mindset

 If you like this mindset, you will like this article.
 If not, then maybe it’s not for you.

 Note: I wrote this article mostly for online businesses.
 If you are not running an online business, you can still make the analogies and apply the things you learn here to your own specific use case.